-Attention: Always fit the cowl cap when the water heater is not being operated!
-Drain the water heater if there is risk of frost and preferably when you leave the site.
-Leave all taps open.
-Frost damage is not covered by the warranty!
+Attention: Before using for the first time, it is essential to flush the entire water supply through with clean warm water.
+Always mount the cowl cover when the water heater is not being operated!
+Drain the water heater if there is a risk of frost!